 The Snake River Alliance launched the “Solarize the Valley” campaign and educated and provided affordable solar bids to more than 400 Treasure Valley families.
 Over three years the Alliance helped more than 120 families go solar, and invest more than $2.5 million in the Treasure Valley economy.
 The Alliance also intervened at the Idaho Public Utilities Commission to protect existing and future solar customers.
 The Alliance organized massive turnout at public workshops in Boise and Pocatello, leading to what the Idaho PUC declared its most attended public workshops ever. .

 The Alliance’s “Don’t Waste Idaho” campaign successfully challenged and ultimately stopped the Department of Energy’s plan to bring 7,000 cubic meters of plutonium-contaminated waste from Hanford, Washington to Idaho.
-Some characterized it as a “done deal” that 33,000 barrels of plutonium-laced waste would come into Idaho even as early as January 2019, but the Alliance’s powerful advocacy led to the Department cancelling the project!
+Some characterized it as a “done deal” that 33,000 barrels of plutonium-laced waste would come into Idaho even as early as January 2019, but the Alliance’s powerful advocacy led to the Department canceling the project!

 Idaho Power and Avista both announced commitments of 100% clean energy by 2045, more than 10 years after the Alliance launched Idaho’s first campaign efforts to transition Idaho’s electric utilities off of coal and gas power, towards clean energy.